gethinode/hinode/content/post/mambo-merge-january-office-hours-debrief.md

   "date": "2024-01-30T22:07:08.000Z",
   "title": "Mambo Merge January Office Hours — Debrief", "Slug": "mambo-merge-january-office-hours-debrief", "description": "This month marked our first ‘Office Hours’ webinar for 2024.
-We provided a quick beginner’s intro to the app and covered some of the latest features and functionality that are currently available within our latest release on the <a href="https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000GCzIXUA1">AppExchange</a>..", "tags": ["gendoc","salesforce","mambo-merge","salesforce-doc-gen","salesforce-document"], "author": {
+We provided a quick beginner’s intro to the app and covered some of the latest features and functionality that are currently available within our latest release on the AppExchange.", "tags": ["gendoc","salesforce","mambo-merge","salesforce-doc-gen","salesforce-document"], "author": {
     "name": Jessie Penaloza,